Las Vegas Boulevard Walking Tour (Self Guided), Las Vegas

 4) Paris Las Vegas Hotel

-If you’ve never been to Paris in France, you can visit it in America at the Paris Las Vegas Hotel.
-Situated on the Las Vegas Strip, this hotel and casino is definitely one of the most recognized landmarks of Las Vegas and an outstanding view.
-As the name suggests, the hotel's theme is the capital of France, which is also evident from the differently-sized replicas of Parisian attractions all over the place.
+If you have never had the opportunity to visit Paris, France, you can experience a taste of it in America at the Paris Las Vegas Hotel.
+Situated along the vibrant Las Vegas Strip, this hotel and casino is an iconic landmark of Las Vegas, offering breathtaking views.
+True to its name, the hotel is themed after the capital of France, and this is evident in the diverse array of differently-sized replicas of famous Parisian attractions that adorn the property.

-The casino has over 100 gaming tables, 2200 high-payout slot machines, a poker room and a sports and race book.
-The hotel contains 12 restaurants, including one on the 11th floor of the Eiffel Tower, plus some at the casino level, such as “Mon Ami Gabi” and “Les Artistes Steakhouse”.
-There are also plenty of bars and a nightclub.
+The casino within the hotel offers an extensive selection of entertainment options, including over 100 gaming tables, 2200 high-payout slot machines, a poker room, and a sports and race book.
+For dining, the hotel features 12 restaurants, including one located on the 11th floor of the Eiffel Tower.
+Additionally, there are numerous bars and a lively nightclub for those seeking vibrant nightlife experiences.

-Among the live shows performed at the Paris Theatre and entertainment lounges are Anthony Cools, the famous hypnotist, and “The Magic of Paris”.
+The Paris Theatre and entertainment lounges host a variety of live shows, featuring renowned performers like Anthony Cools, the acclaimed hypnotist, and "The Magic of Paris."

 5) Eiffel Tower at the Paris Las Vegas Hotel (must see)

-Paris Las Vegas opened on September 1, 1999, with fireworks being shot from the Eiffel Tower.
-A unique architectural aspect of the complex is that the back legs of the Tower actually go through the ceiling to the casino floor, where French wrought-iron streetlamps grace the large room and the ceiling is painted to represent the sky.
+Paris Las Vegas Hotel opened its doors on September 1, 1999, accompanied by a dazzling display of fireworks launched from the Eiffel Tower.
+One of the architectural highlights of the complex is the unique incorporation of the Tower's rear legs, which extend through the ceiling to the casino floor.
+Here, the spacious room is adorned with elegant French wrought-iron streetlamps, while the ceiling is artfully painted to resemble the sky.

-The Tower is home to the notable Eiffel Tower Restaurant, and the Eiffel Tower Experience within the hotel is a signature attraction in its own right.
+Within the Tower, you'll find the renowned Eiffel Tower Restaurant, known for its culinary excellence.
+The Eiffel Tower Experience, located within the hotel, stands as a signature attraction in its own right.

-Since its launch, the Tower has made several appearances in films and TV productions, including: the 2006 miniseries 10.5: Apocalypse; the 2007 film Resident Evil: Extinction, Paris; the 2010 animated film Despicable Me; the 2014 film Godzilla; and in the post-credits scene of 2018's Jurassic World: Fallen Kingdom.
+Since its debut, the Tower has graced the silver screen in various films and TV productions.
+It has made memorable appearances in works such as the 2006 miniseries 10.5: Apocalypse; the 2007 film Resident Evil: Extinction, Paris; the 2010 animated film Despicable Me; the 2014 film Godzilla, and even in the post-credits scene of 2018's Jurassic World: Fallen Kingdom.

 Why You Should Visit: